Applying for a visa

 Interpreting and Translating Services

 Free interpreting and translating services are available to affected people and their families in Australia.
-The Translating and Interpreting Service (TIS National - 131 450) is provided by the Department of Home Affairs.
-It helps people who do not speak English, and agencies and businesses that need to communicate with their non-English speaking clients.
+The Translating and Interpreting Service (TIS National, 131 450) is provided by the Department of Home Affairs.
+It assists people who do not speak English, and agencies and businesses that need to communicate with their non-English speaking clients.

-Document translation is also available through our Free Translating Service.
-We encourage affected people arriving in Australia to call The Migration Translators on 1800 962 100 for more information.
+Translation of documents is also available through our Free Translating Service.
+Impacted people arriving in Australia are encouraged to call TIS National on 1300 847 387 for more information.

 Contact us